sandnap/contacts-ember-hapi/README.md

    * Clone this project or download the archive file and unzip it
    * In a terminal navigate to the server directory and run `npm install`
    * In a terminal navigate to the client directory and run `npm install` followed by `bower install`
+   * Install the Knex CLI by executing the following commands in the server directory

+   		$ npm install knex -g
+		$ knex init

+   * Run the database migrations from the server directory

+   		$ knex migrate:latest

+	* Insert seed data

+		$ knex seed:run

 ## Starting Hapi